tryolabs/tnc-edge-service/tests/README.md

 # Invocation

-Tests should be invoked from the root of the project using `python -m` syntax.
+Tests should be invoked from the root of the project using `python -m test.python_test_filename` syntax.
+This syntax allows tests to load modules from the root of the project.

 Some tests use `click` module for intuitive command line arguments.